akashgunjegaon/Collaborative-distributed-science-guide/docs/index.md

-# Welcome to the Imageomics Institute!
+# Welcome to the Imageomics Institute Guide!

+This website hosts guides to Imageomics workflows, documentation, and general best-practices for collaborative science.
+We aim to provide a helpful resource for a broad base of scientists working in the field of [_imageomics_](wiki-guide/Glossary-for-Imageomics.md/#imageomics) and beyond.

-This wiki is intended to host internal documentation, making the information needed to get started with and use institute resources readily available to all members.
-It will evolve continuously with the institute.
+It houses the information needed to get started with and use institute resources readily available to all members.
+However, most of this guide is broadly applicable to anyone working more broadly in the field of imageomics or adjacent fields of computer and data science, and is tailored to help domain scientists bridging that gap.

 ## Highlights

-There are many pages of useful information contained in this wiki covering a range of topics from institute hardware, to repositories and archives, to a glossary of _imageomics-related_ terms.
+There are many pages of useful information contained in this guide covering a range of topics from project management and workflows, to repositories and archives, to a glossary of _imageomics-related_ terms for improved interdisciplinary communication.

 ### Just starting a project?
 Check out our guides to get your project off on the right foot!